15mm Ancients Suppliers - No Photos Version

 - No secure online ordering or Paypal.

-- A good site for pictures, and they sell in packs of 8 foot and 3 mounted for about Euro 3.80, and also do some large deals.
+- The founder and sculptor Guiseppe sadly passed away in 2020, however his family have undertaken to continue the business so hopefully these figures will remain in production going forward.
+The website is good for pictures, and they sell in packs of 8 foot and 3 mounted for about Euro 3.80, and also do some large deals.

 - The site accepts paypal and bank transfers (and cheques!)